glycerine/spin_paxos/README.md

-of course, and why logging is non-optional, but I'll leave the rationale for that a fun little mystery for you to discover; hint: it is at the heart of the correctness proof, but what mistake does it prevent?)
+of course, and why logging is non-optional, but I'll leave the rationale for that a fun little mystery for you to discover; hint: it is at the heart of the correctness proof, but what mistake does it prevent? [see #on_ballot_numbers the end of this file for an even stronger hint, but don't peak until you've tried to figure it out!])

 To sum up phase-one emphatically, recovering from previous faults correctly must involve dropping (or delaying) a value you want to write in favor of recovering a previously partially-committed